ryness/stonks/_reports/SOUN.md

   ## 3. Longterm

-  3.1. **Stability?:** This is a developing technology company with elevated risk rather than a mature, stable institution.
-It has a cumulative net loss of about $225M, a -1.71 profit margin, and negative operating cash flow (-$112M).
-Free cash flow is negative and recent coverage cites cash burn and stock dilution.
-Trading is characterized by high volatility, underscoring financial and market instability.
+  3.1. **Stability?:** SoundHound is a U.S. technology company focused on enterprise voice AI, but its financial profile remains early-stage.
+It has cumulative net losses of $225.14M, a -171% profit margin, and negative operating (-$112.12M) and free cash flow.
+While revenue growth is rapid (217% y/y) and the Amelia acquisition expands capabilities, news highlights ongoing cash burn and stock dilution risks.
+Overall, it is more speculative than stable, despite growing multi-industry traction.

-  3.2. **Innovating?:** The company is innovating and growing, with Q2 revenue tripling year over year to $42.7M and a shift toward voice-first agentic AI via the Amelia acquisition.
-Growth initiatives are evident despite ongoing cash burn.
+  3.2. **Innovating?:** It is innovating and growing, evidenced by agentic voice AI initiatives, the Amelia acquisition, and triple-digit revenue growth.
+Product expansion across automotive, restaurants, and enterprise supports continued development.

   ## 4. Context

-  4.1. **News:** Recent headlines highlight a near-30% pullback, even as Q2 revenue tripled to $42.7M and the company pivots to agentic voice AI after acquiring Amelia.
-Coverage flags cash burn, dilution, and lack of current profitability, with one view rating the stock a hold.
-Other pieces tout strong growth potential (217% revenue increase) and prospects of sizable gains by 2026, while noting the stock had surged 143% in six months before setbacks.
-The mix of hype, rapid gains, and subsequent declines suggests buy-the-rumor/sell-the-news dynamics may be at play.
+  4.1. **News:** Recent coverage highlights a near-30% pullback amid a shift to voice-first agentic AI after acquiring Amelia, alongside strong revenue growth but ongoing cash burn.
+The latest earnings commentary notes Q2 revenue tripled to $42.7M with dilution and profitability challenges, leading to a ‘hold’ stance.
+Other pieces tout 217% quarterly revenue growth and multi-year growth potential, while also acknowledging volatility after a 143% six-month run.
+In the context of ‘buy the rumor, sell the news,’ sentiment appears mixed—hype around growth and partnerships met with a subsequent drawdown and caution, and QuickRef flags ‘no’ for both buy-the-rumor and sell-the-news.

   4.2. **Tarrifs:** unknown